MicrosoftDocs/power-platform/power-platform/admin/manage-high-privileged-admin-roles.md

 ## Self-elevate to the system administrator role

-We support elevation using either PowerShell or via an intuitive experience in Power Platform admin center.
+We support elevation using either PowerShell or through an intuitive experience in Power Platform admin center.

 > [!NOTE]
 > Users who attempt to self-elevate must be a global admin, Power Platform admin, or Dynamic 365 admin.
-The UI in Power Platform admin center is not available for users with other Entra ID admin roles and attempting to self-elevate via the PowerShell API will throw an error.
+The user interface in Power Platform admin center isn't available for users with other Entra ID admin roles and attempting to self-elevate through the PowerShell API throws an error.

-### Self-elevate via PowerShell
+### Self-elevate through PowerShell
 #### Set up PowerShell

 Install the [MSAL](https://www.powershellgallery.com/packages/MSAL.PS) PowerShell module.
 You only need to install the module once.